David DiLorenzo - Bio

 So much so, that he told David to make sure he continues his career in comedy.
 He took Rodney's words to heart and has been traveling the country as a headliner for the past 25 years.

 David uses material from his own life experiences and enjoys poking fun at himself.
 His favorite topics are Marriage & Relationships, Dieting, NASA, Sports, Growing up Italian, Mob Movies & Television Commercials.
 David loves to include the audience in his act, but he never embarrasses them personally.
-David began his comedy career working with dozens of talented Boston area comedians in the early 1980's.Since then he has performed with such well known comedians as, Pat Cooper, Harland Williams, Dom Irrera, Frank Santorelli, Steven Wright, Damon Wayans, Bobby Collins, Jimmie J.J.
+David began his comedy career working with dozens of talented Boston area comedians in the early 1980's.Since then he has performed with such well known comedians as, Pat Cooper, Harland Williams, Dom Irrera, Frank Santorelli, Steven Wright, Damon Wayans, Bobby Slayton, Jimmie J.J.
 Walker, Joe Rogan, Jann Karam, Robert Klein, Anthony Clarke, Joe Piscopo, Paul D'Angelo & Lenny Clarke.

 David started his career as an announcer in Radio Broadcasting in November,1983.
 He can perform over 100 voice impressions, having voiced hundreds of radio and television commercials.